Wöhler BASF Young Talent Award

 2010

-in recognition of his work on the chemistry of novel cationic phosphorus compounds that exhibit interesting bonding relationships and great synthetic potential for activating small molecules
+in recognition of his work on the chemistry of novel, cationic phosphorus compounds, which exhibit interesting bonding relationships and a large synthetic potential for the activation of small molecules

 2008

-in recognition of his work on the chemistry of phenylene-bridged disilenes, showing the way from laboratory curiosity to optically interesting material
+in recognition of his work on the chemistry of phenylene-bridged disilenes, which shows the way from laboratory curiosity to optically interesting material

 2006